PabloValarezo/oktaquestionnaire/README.md

 - [ ] Are owners identified for each app?
 - [ ] What's the process to request apps be integrated?
 - [ ] Is there an assignment strategy documented for each app?
+- [ ] Are there on-prem applications in scope?

 ## Networks
 - [ ] What networks are defined in Okta?